drwetter/testssl.sh/openssl-bins/openssl-1.0.2-chacha.pm/Readme.md

 work for me work correctly, it's also likely they'll disappear shortly (https://www.mail-archive.com/openssl-dev@openssl.org/msg34756.html).

-Pls note bug #38 (https://github.com/drwetter/testssl.sh/issues/38) and https://github.com/PeterMosmans/openssl/issues/5: False negatives for 40Bit and export ciphers
+Pls note bug #38 https://github.com/drwetter/testssl.sh/issues/38) and https://github.com/PeterMosmans/openssl/issues/5: False negatives for 40Bit and export ciphers.

 General
 -------

 Both 64+32 bit versions were compiled under Ubuntu 12.04 LTS.
 Likely you cannot use older distributions, younger should work.
 I provide for each distributions two sets of binaries:

-* statically linked binaries (except a few libs which are nowadays difficult to statically link)
+* statically linked binaries
 * dynamically linked binaries with MIT Kerberos support ("krb5" in the name)

 For the latter you need a whopping bunch of kerberos libraries which you maybe need to install from your distributor (libgssapi_krb5, libkrb5, libcom_err, libk5crypto, libkrb5support, libkeyutils).
 For the 'static' binaries kerberos is not compiled in, so that's is not needed.

-All binaries are signed with my gpg key (.asc files).

 Compilation instructions